glpi-project/glpi/apirest.md

 * **Description**: Return the instance fields of itemtype identified by id
 * **Method**: GET
 * **Parameters (Headers)**
    - *Session-Token*: session var provided by [initSession](#init_session) endpoint.
-Mandatory
+Mandatory.
-   - *App-token*: var provided by GLPI api config.
-Optionnal
+   - *App-token*: authorization string provided by the GLPI api configuration.
+Optional.
 * **Parameters (query string)**
    - *id*: unique identifier of the itemtype.
-Mandatory
+Mandatory.
    - *expand_dropdowns* (default: false): show dropdown name instead of id.
-Optional
+Optional.
-   - *get_hateoas* (default: true): Show relation of item in a links attribute.
-Optional
+   - *get_hateoas* (default: true): Show relations of the item in a links attribute.
+Optional.
-   - *with_components*: Only for [Computer, NetworkEquipment, Peripheral, Phone, Printer], Optional.
+   - *with_components*: Only for [Computer, NetworkEquipment, Peripheral, Phone, Printer], retrieve the associated components.
+Optional.
    - *with_disks*: Only for Computer, retrieve the associated file-systems.
 Optional.
-   - *with_softwares*: Only for Computer, retrieve the associated softwares installations.
+   - *with_softwares*: Only for Computer, retrieve the associated software's installations.
 Optional.
    - *with_connections*: Only for Computer, retrieve the associated direct connections (like peripherals and printers) .Optional.
-   - *with_networkports*: Retrieve all network connections and advanced network informations.
+   - *with_networkports*: Retrieve all network's connections and advanced network's informations.
 Optional.
    - *with_infocoms*: Retrieve financial and administrative informations.
 Optional.
    - *with_contracts*: Retrieve associated contracts.
 Optional.
    - *with_documents*: Retrieve associated external documents.
 Optional.
    - *with_tickets*: Retrieve associated itil tickets.
 Optional.
    - *with_problems*: Retrieve associated itil problems.
 Optional.
    - *with_changes*: Retrieve associated itil changes.
 Optional.
-   - *with_notes*: Retrieve Notes (if exists, not all itemtypes have notes).
+   - *with_notes*: Retrieve Notes.
 Optional.
    - *with_logs*: Retrieve historical.
 Optional.
 * **Returns**
-   - 200 (OK) with item data (Last-Modified header should contain the date of last modification of the item)
+   - 200 (OK) with item data (Last-Modified header should contain the date of last modification of the item).
-   - 401 (UNAUTHORIZED)
+   - 401 (UNAUTHORIZED).
-   - 404 (NOT FOUND)
+   - 404 (NOT FOUND).

 Example usage (CURL):